Ceja Formation

-The Ceja Formation is a Pliocene to Pleistocene geologic formation exposed near Albuquerque, New Mexico.
+The Ceja Formation is a Pliocene to Pleistocene geologic formation exposed near Albuquerque, New Mexico, United States.

 Description

 The formation consists of weakly consolidated sandstone and conglomerate, varying in color from light yellowish-brown to reddish-yellow or pink.
 It consists of fluvial deposits with paleocurrent directions from the west.
 The lower beds are predominantly interbedded sandstone and mudstone while the upper beds are predominantly sandstone to conglomerate with occasional small boulders.
 The formation lies disconformably on the Arroyo Ojito Formation and its top beds are gravels capping the Llano de Albuquerque geomorphic surface.
 The lower beds sometimes contain white micritic carbonate pebbles interpreted as reworked caliche of the underlying Arroyo Ojito Formation.
 Total exposed thickness is 94-104 meters.

 Well logs indicate that the Ceja thickens to more than 420 meters in the subsurface on the western margin of the Rio Grande valley, where it likely interfingers with the Sierra Ladrones Formation.